e22m4u/js-repository/README.md

 ### Custom Validators

-A validator is a function that receives the value of the corresponding field before writing to the database.
-If during validation the function returns `false`, a standard error is thrown.
-Standard error substitution is possible by throwing a custom error directly inside the function.
+A validator is a function that receives a property value before it is written to the database.
+If validation returns `false`, a standard error is thrown.
+Custom errors can be thrown directly within the validator function.

-Custom validator registration is performed using the `addValidator` method of the `PropertyValidatorRegistry` service, which accepts a new name and function for value validation.
+Custom validators are registered using the `addValidator` method of the `PropertyValidatorRegistry` service, which accepts a new validator name and validation function.

 **Example**